 De-clutter and depersonalise – look at your property as an impersonal object; and get rid of the dust collectors, the piles of books and magazines, and use the time to begin to pack away those things you will take, or to take things you no longer need to the charity shop.
 Remembering that less is more!
 The best way of making a property impersonal is to remove family photos, religious ornaments, posters, certificates, awards and other similar souvenirs; and to replace with non-descript images or pictures in simple frames.

-Landscaping rooms – here the emphasis is on space and creating openness and comfort; one of the main principles of home staging.
+Landscaping rooms – here the emphasis is on space and creating openness and comfort; one of the main principles of the home staging bible.
 Make rooms as spacious as possible, move furniture around in that space, and if necessary begin to store any excess pieces away.
-There is nothing worse than moving through a property where a door knocks a piece of ill-placed furniture when entering a room, or you and your buyer are forced to squeeze between tightly furnished passage ways, toy filled bedrooms, and so forth.
-Begin storing the non-essential items away ready for your move; and remember to complete the landscape by opening blinds and curtains to fill natural light into the rooms during the day, or illuminate with subtle lamps and candles in the evenings.
+There is nothing worse than moving through a property where a door knocks a piece of ill-placed furniture when entering a room, or you and your buyer are forced to squeeze between tightly furnished passage ways, a toy abundant bedroom, or so forth.
+Begin storing the non-essential items away ready for your move; and remember to complete the landscape by opening blinds and curtains to fill natural light into the rooms during the day, or alternatively illuminate with subtle lamps and candles in the evenings.
 Not forgetting to remove any tired rugs, stray tea clothes and bath towels!

-Fresh appeal – does not just mean clean and tidy.
-All too often vendors of any nationality too soon forget or simply ignore a few basic presentation principles when they are selling a property.
+Fresh appeal – does not just mean clean, tidy and a scented candle.
+All too often vendors of any nationality will too quickly forget (or ignore) a few basic presentation principles when they are selling a property.
 When selling a car you never think not to clean and wax it, paint the rust spots over and even varnish the tyres; so why when selling a house do owners too often neglect to tidy, to clean - if only to make the house more presentable for the agency photographer.
 A property is either an expensive necessity or a momentary luxury purchase and yet this particular commodity is all too often neglected in the way it is presented.
 So, please vendors, simply remind yourself how all those houses you looked at when you were buying seemed untidy, cluttered, dirty, and just go around your home now and count the cobwebs, the smeared tiles and walls.
-Check, correct and then present your property for sale at its very best.
+Check, correct and then (re)present your property for sale at its very best.

 Masking – or dressing is the subtle art of hiding or shifting attention from an object or space in order to make it appear more attractive, spacious, and pleasant.
-A few inexpensive treatments include up-lighters to the ceiling to give the illusion of greater height, or bed covers and throws to add a little "boutique hotel chic" style, neutral coloured cushions scattered around sofas and beds, clear clutter (and ashtrays) from tables, use wide ribbons or invest in decorative curtain tie-backs, a few drops of perfumed bleach in sinks and drains prior to a visit, and even freshly brewed coffee, a television switched on (to show reception and mask external noise) and removing animal feed trays – all can contribute to mask a vendors presence and make your house hunter welcome.
+A few inexpensive treatments include up-lighters to the ceiling to give the illusion of greater height, or bed covers and throws to add a little "boutique hotel chic" style, neutral coloured cushions scattered around sofas and beds, clear clutter (and smokers - your ashtrays) from tables, use wide ribbons or invest in decorative curtain tie-backs, a few drops of perfumed bleach in sinks and drains prior to a visit, and even (the mythical) freshly brewed coffee, teh TV switched on (to show reception and help mask external noise), even removing animal feed trays – all this can significantly contribute to mask a vendors presence and make your house hunter welcome.

-Treatments – not only refers to the walls and floors but includes soft furnishings and use of fabrics.
+Treatments – not only refers to the walls and floors but includes soft furnishings and the use of fabrics.
 Most consultants I have spoken with agree that wall treatments and floorings are most appealing when offered in neutral colors and use understated patterns.
 Paint colours work best in a neutral form to encourage the illusion of space and also reinforce openness.
-However this may not always be the case, predominantly with the luxury home market, where using bold colour statements and daring finishes are often deemed far more attractive.
-Therefore before you decide to decorate your property to sell it, take time to consider your market.
+However this may not always be the case, predominantly in the luxury home market, where using bold colour statements and daring finishes can often be deemed far more fashionable and attractive.
+Therefore before you decide to decorate your property to sell it, take the time to consider your market and the customer you are aiming to attract.

 Accessorising – is not only cushions and pictures, frames and decorative objects it is also about the use of glass, mirrors and water too.
 One of the most popular methods used by consultants is the choice and use of mirrors – in fact the bigger the better.
 To make the most of the effect too then place it close to a corner, or even better position mirrors opposite each other; and again this will enhance the room and make it far more spacious.
 Other considerations include fresh cut flowers dressed in simple but large clear water filled crystal vases, dining tables prepared and dressed for guests (even if they are not due) can make your visitor feel at home – as well as giving an impression of size and comfort.

-Exterior facing – is the method used to promote 'curb appeal' and to make your visitor really want to see inside the property.
-Improving a home’s exterior appeal needs to be considered together with any interior improvements; and can cost you just a few Euros.
-Dressing the outside with potted plants typical of the region, geraniums, and basket hangers can really help to make an appealing “cared for “ treatment; not to mention that they will shift the eye away from any paint blisters, cracked window frames or other unsightly blemishes.
+Exterior facing – is the method used to promote 'curb appeal' and to make your visitor really want to see the inside of your property.
+Improving a home's exterior appeal really needs to be considered together with any interior improvements; and can cost you just a few more Euros to give a lasting impresssion.
+Dressing the outside with potted plants typical of the region, geraniums, and basket hangers can really help to make an appealing "cared for" treatment; not to mention that they will shift the eye away from any paint blisters, cracked window frames or other unsightly blemishes.

-Know your buyer – in the sense that you have already an idea to whom you are intending to sell your property to; another foreign re-locator, a local, someone of your own nationality, a family, retired, etc. Believe it or not this alone will strongly influence how you present yourself and your property to any visiting buyer; and consequently you may find a home staging consultants advice most helpful.
+Know your buyer – in the sense that you have already an idea to whom you are intending to sell your property to; another foreign re-locator, a local, someone of your own nationality, a family, retired, etc. Believe it or not this alone will strongly influence how you present yourself and your property to any visiting buyer; if still unsure then you may find a home staging consultants advice more than helpful.

 Home staging consultants can assist with an independent appraisal, offer un-biased help and advice to make your property more appealing to potential buyers, especially in areas where there is much similar choices on offer.
 They can help to ensure that your property is, and remains, as presentable as is possible when the buyers come to view.
-Home Staging consultant will ideally be locally based, have established links with local suppliers, have a knowledge of the market, and also be aware of what people are looking for; where you the vendor might not.
+Your Home Staging consultant will ideally be locally based, have established links with local suppliers, have a knowledge of the property market available in the area, and also be aware of what people are looking for today; and where you the vendor might not.

 A good consultant will offer an initial objective opinion regarding the state and style of your property.
-This is especially useful if you have lived in your property for some length of time, it is too easy to become attached to a property; and therefore be critical.
+This is especially useful if you have lived in your property for some length of time, it is too easy to become attached to a property; and therefore be critical of the space yourself.
 The consultant will not be so attached but will have one simple aim; to make YOUR property that much easier to sell.
-Nevertheless, using a consultancy will not guarantee a sale, but it can be an opportunity that gives you the best possible chance in today’s market.
+While using a consultants help may not guarantee a sale, it can be that one opportunity that gives you the edge; especially in today’s competative and volatile market.

 Local professional suppliers offering a home staging service include: